 - Our Zombies Are Different: Bernie ends up a Type V. Sort of.
 Those Two Bad Guys screwed up the ritual that was supposed to fully revive him, so now he can only move when music is playing.Larry: Swim with the fishes, you zombie bastard!

 - Unexpected Virgin: At the end, they need the blood of a virgin to save Richard's life.
-Everyone looks around nervously...until Larry puts his arm out.Larry: Just take the blood, Doc.
+Everyone looks around nervously, and Richard thinks he’s finished...until Larry puts his arm out.Larry: Just take the blood, Doc.

 - Unknown Rival: Larry and Richard are unaware Hummel is tailing them until the very end of the movie, despite indirectly causing a lot of trouble for him.
 To a lesser extent they only become aware of the Big Bad two thirds of the way through the film and she was likewise had no idea about them.